Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 Shoot Like a Girl is a unique educational program primarily focused on allowing women to try shooting through their Test Shots and Test Flights programs taught by NRA certified instructors.

-Test Shots is Shoot Like a Girl’s original program, introduced in 2008 and focusing on archery, but in 2013 they introduced Test Flights, which allows shooters to try their hand at 9mm pistols and .223 rifles using a law enforcement grade simulator (but very real guns).
+Test Shots is Shoot Like a Girl’s original program, introduced in 2008 and focusing on archery, but in 2013 they introduced Firearms Test Shots, which allows shooters to try their hand at 9mm pistols and .223 rifles using a law enforcement grade simulator (but very real guns), and changed the archery program’s name to Test Flights.

 Sessions also teach about the benefits of firearms and shooting sports as well as safe and responsible gun ownership.
 They also emphasize shooting as an accessible form of recreation for people with disabilities and any fitness level.